aaps/MCmotions/README.md

 #ToDo:
 1
-good rotation of entitys, instead of the muck we have now ! get chunk data recorded in the right format posibillity to start recording as soon as a player connects to the proxy.
+find out what entity velocity means to mobs so better movements. good rotation of entitys, instead of the muck we have now ! get chunk data recorded in the right format

 2
 The ability to import the map/chunks import blockchnages (after map import is done)

 3
 recording the details, animations of blocks, particles, lightning, rain, etc recording of packets that are going to the server so the proxy connecting player is also recorded !

 #WARNING
-This is a work in progress and without determination or the willingness to code. this code will only fustrate you !
+This is a work in progress and without determination or the willingness to code/debug. this code will only fustrate you !

+also the import into blender can take a long time !